Dynamic mapping from static labels: remote sensing dynamic sample generation with temporal-spectral embedding

 Due to the complexity of both spectral and temporal dynamics inherent in time-series data, obsolete samples cannot effectively represent surface characteristics at later time points, leading to significant degradation in mapping accuracy over time.
 High-quality and abundant dynamic and up-to-date samples are the key to accurate time-series dynamic mapping \citep{stanimirova2023global}.
-Based on the observations above, temporal samples are needed, but manual annotations are labor-consuming, and neglect the inherent temporal dynamics, impractical for continuous monitoring of large-scale geographical areas experiencing rapid surface alterations.
-Existing change detection methods depend on prior strong temporal pattern hypotheses, failing to achieve complex geographical temporal awareness.
-Moreover, the end-to-end manner with the strong temporal pattern hypotheses can lead to unreliable results.
-Instead, we argue that a more robust approach involves initially performing change detection on individual training samples to get dynamic samples across time series.
+Based on the observations above, dynamic samples are needed, but manual annotations are labor-consuming, and neglect the inherent temporal dynamics, impractical for continuous monitoring of large-scale geographical areas experiencing rapid surface alterations (Fig. \ref{fig:workflow} (b)).
+Existing change detection methods often rely on strong assumptions about temporal patterns or temporal-dense annotations, and neglect the synergistic effects of temporal-spectral patterns.
+This limitation is particularly problematic for wetlands, which exhibit recurrent phenological cycles, and subtle intra-annual transitions that are only distinguishable through the joint modeling of spectral signatures and their temporal evolution \citep{yuan2025comprehensive} (Fig. \ref{fig:workflow} (c)).
+Besides, while end-to-end frameworks offer efficiency, introducing intermediate sample-level constraints allows for greater flexibility and interpretability, improving robustness in diverse and evolving environments.
+Therefore, we argue that a more robust approach involves initially performing change detection on individual training samples to get dynamic samples across time series.
 By introducing dynamic samples as an interpretable and controllable intermediate variable, final classification results are ensured to be grounded in well-verified surface transition evidence.
-These dynamic samples can then be employed to train classifiers that yield improved dynamic mapping results.
+These dynamic samples can then be employed to train classifiers that yield improved dynamic mapping results (Fig. \ref{fig:workflow} (a)).
 This two-stage approach provides greater control over intermediate variables, significantly enhancing the accuracy of dynamic change detection outcomes.